 Explore Botswana on a shoestring with this magical mobile camping experience.
 Armed with a professional guide, a private vehicle and all your supplies, you will set out across some of the most unique and beautiful terrain in the world.

 Mobile camping means undertaking your share of camp duties.
-Erecting and dismantling camp tents, toilets and bathrooms and washing up and packing away camp items all leads to an authentic camping experience.
+Erecting and dismantling camp tents, and packing away camp items all leads to an authentic camping experience.
 There will be early morning starts to ensure you can maximize the days sightseeing and there is a professional cook to ensure you dine like royalty during your 7 wonderful days camping in the heart of the Botswana wilderness.

 Your mobile safari is as Covid-19 secure as possible.
 Tents are spaced well apart from each other in the campsite and guests are asked to sanitise their hands prior to boarding the game drive vehicle.
 Masks should also be worn whilst on a game drive.
 We hope that these measures will help you to feel safe while travelling with us, and will protect the guides who accompany you.